EHRI/rspub-core/README.md

 In essence rspub-core is a one-class, one-method library: class _ResourceSync_, method _execute_.
 But there is more:

-- RsParameters control the conditions under which the execution takes place.
-Parameters can be saved as configuration and restored from disk.
+- _RsParameters_ control the conditions under which the execution takes place.
+Multiple sets of parameters can be saved as configurations and restored from disk.
-- The selection of resources is done by a ResourceGate that works with one-argument predicates.
-How exactly the ResourceGate is
+- The set of resources that will be synchronized can be selected and filtered in several ways:
+    - The _execute_ method in the _ResourceSync_ class takes a file, a folder, or a list of files and folders as argument.
+    - It can also take a _Selector_.
+The _Selector_ class is a simple implementation of a filter based on included and excluded path names.
+Just like configurations, selectors can be saved and they can be associated with a configuration.
+    - Complementary to the above mentioned execution arguments, there is a pluggable _ResourceGate_.
+    A _ResourceGate_ defines sets of including and excluding one-argument predicates.
+The one argument for the predicates is the absolute filename of the inspected resource.
+A predicate can take decisions not only based on filename patterns but also based on contents or validity of, or additional metadata on a resource.
+    You can define your own taste of _ResourceGate_ by plugging-in a _ResourceGateBuilder_.
+- The chosen _Strategy_ determines what kind of process will do the synchronization.
+At the moment there are _Executors_ that produce _resourcelists_, _new changelists_ or _incremental changelists_.

+A set of parameters, known as a configuration, can precisely define a set of resources, the selection and filter mechanisms, the publication strategy and where to store the resourcesync metadata.
+Dedicated configurations can be defined for multiple sets of resources and published in equal amounts of _capabilitylists_.
+A configuration can be saved on disk, restored and run with a minimum effort.
+This makes _rspub-core_ the ideal library for scripting a publication strategy that will serve multiple groups of consumers that may be interested in different sets of resources offered by your site.

+The command line interface [rspub/cli/rscli.py](http://rspub-core.readthedocs.io/en/latest/rst/rspub.cli.rscli.html) was originally used to balance and clearly define the API of the core library.
+You may use it in a window-less environment like a server to compose, save and run configurations.
+Based on _rspub-core_ the project [rspub-gui](https://github.com/EHRI/rspub-gui) offers a graphical user interface to publish resources.

 ## Quick install